JanMuehlnikel/Car-Model-Recognition/README.md

 # Data
 We chose to use the **DVM Car Dataset** (https://deepvisualmarketing.github.io/) to train our models.
 This dataset contains a good number of images for various car manufacturers and it's models.
+For the training of our model we had to downsize the data because of limited ressources and training time.
+Therefore we choose to select four of the most popular germany car manufacturers and selected the models represented the most through images in the dataset.

 **BMW**
   ╠ 1 Series